Phasis

 LimitDefaultDescription

-maxLoopIterations100000maximum iterations per for / while loop
+maxLoopIterations100000maximum iterations per for / while / do…while loop

 $engine->setLimit('maxLoopIterations', 1_000_000);